StevanFreeborn/onspring-api-sdk-python/README.md

     print(f'Warning: {warning}')
 ```

 You can update a record by providing its id.
-If successful will return id of record updated.
+If successful will return the id of record updated.

 ```python
 fields = []